rapid7/pdf-renderer/README.md

 #### PDF_RENDERER_REQUEST_POLL_RETRIES
 Default Value: (int) `10`
 Description: defines the number of times to poll the browser for new network requests/responses when no requests are pending before assuming the page is done rendering

+#### PDF_RENDERER_S3_BUCKET
+Default Value: (string) `PDF_RENDERER`
+Description: defines the bucket in which the zip is stored if storage strategy is set to 's3'.
+Note: This must be a globally unique name.

 #### PDF_RENDERER_REQUEST_POLL_INTERVAL
 Default Value: (time.Duration) `1s`